mauricelambert/GoInstaller/README.md

  - Install data files
  - Manage service files
      - *Timer* and *service* files on Linux
-     - Executbale files with *service interface*
+     - Executbale files with *service interface* on Windows
          - Create service with auto start
          - Start service
+ - Add to SYSTEM PATH on Windows (by default it's in the PATH on Linux)
+ - Add GUI in Windows menu
  - Run commands after files installations (for exemple to enable/start your service on Linux)

 ## Requirements